VermillionBird/2021-picoCTF/Cryptography/README.md

 ### Cryptography
 ### 14/17 solves, 1540/2540 points
 ---
 Again note that flags are not necessarily yours.
+This means that ports, files, and urls are also not necessarily the same as yours.
 Also note that total solves may not be completely accurate, but should still give you a good indication of the true difficulty.

 ### Challenges: